 Brie Larson has been training for her upcoming role in Captain Marvel 2 and sharing updates with her fans along the way.
 The actress previously shared her daily stretching routine and revealed that she set a goal of mastering a one-arm pull-up.
-Now, she's shared some of the foundation work she's doing to build up to that and other fitness goals.
+Now, she's continuing to share inside looks at her fitness routine.
 (Related: Brie Larson Opened Up About the Self-Confidence She Gained from Playing Captain Marvel)

-In a new video on her YouTube channel, Larson shared footage from a recent virtual workout session with her trainer Jason Walsh.
-Throughout the video, Walsh and Larson emphasized that while these exercises may not have the *wow* factor of other moves (e.g. those 400-pound hip thrusts that Larson once conquered), they're important for laying the groundwork for more advanced exercises.
+While all of the above are pretty impressive to watch, Larson has also made a point to share the work that's helped her build up to where she's at.
+In a video on her YouTube channel, Larson shared footage from a virtual workout session with her trainer Jason Walsh.
+Throughout the video, Walsh and Larson emphasized that while these exercises may not have the *wow* factor of other moves , they're important for laying the groundwork for more advanced exercises.
 (Related: Brie Larson's First Workout In Quarantine Is the Most Relatable Thing You'll Ever Watch)

 In the video, Larson said that in the past, she was only sharing the "greatest hits" of her workouts with her followers rather than all the exercises that helped her build-up to those showy moves.
 "But they don't realize that we actually started with all of these really fundamental, easy moves before we got that point, and that's one of the reasons why we built so much resiliency and you were able to not get injured," added Walsh.

 If you want to utilize some of Larson's foundational exercises when working toward your own goals, here's a breakdown of how to do each one.
 (Related: Brie Larson Shared Her Favorite Ways to De-Stress, In Case You're Feeling Overwhelmed, Too)

 How it works: Complete each exercise as indicated.